AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

 #### Additional GQL Query Parameters {#additional-gql-query-parameters}

 * **path:** only search nodes below this path.
-If you specify more than one term with a path prefix, only the last one will be considered.
+If you specify more than one term with a path prefix, only the last one is considered.
 * **type:** only return nodes of the given node types.
-This includes primary as well as mixin types.
-You may specify multiple comma separated node types.
-GQL will return nodes that are of any of the specified types.
+This includes primary and mixin types.
+You may specify multiple comma-separated node types.
+GQL returns nodes that are of any of the specified types.
 * **order:** order the result by the given properties.
-You may specify multiple comma separated property names.
+You may specify multiple comma-separated property names.
 To order the result in descending order simply prefix the property name with a minus.
-E.g.: order:-name.
-Using a plus sign will return the result in ascending order, which is also the default.
+For example, order:-name.
+Using a plus sign returns the result in ascending order, which is also the default.
 * **limit:** limits the number of results using an interval.
-E.g.: limit:10..20 Please note that the interval is zero based, start is inclusive and end is exclusive.
+For example, limit:10..20 The interval is zero based, start is inclusive, and end is exclusive.
 You may also specify an open interval:limit:10.. or limit:..20 If the dots are omitted and only one value is specified GQL will return at most this number of results.
-E.g. limit:10 (will return the first 10 results)
+For example, limit:10 (returns the first ten results).

 ### Exporting Content {#exporting-content}

 You may need to export content and make changes to it in an Excel spreadsheet.
-For example, you may want to export a mailing list and change the area code of all the listed phone numbers directly in Excel, add additional lines, and so on.
+For example, you may want to export a mailing list and change the area code of all the listed phone numbers directly in Excel, or add additional lines, and so on.

 To export content: